isabella232/bas-style-kit/documentation/project-management/index.md

 #### Contacting

-In the first instance create an issue of the relevant type (issue, bug, improvement, etc.) in the project issue tracker (see the [issue tracker](#issue-tracker) section).
+In the first instance create an issue in the project issue tracker (see the [issue tracker](#issue-tracker) section).

-If you are unable to access the issue tracker please contact the Project Maintainer for assistance.
+If you are unable to access the issue tracker please contact the Project Maintainer directly for assistance.

 ### Issue tracker

-The project issue tracker is the primary location for tracking the development and operation of this project.
+The project issue tracker is the primary location for tracking the development and management of this project.

-The issue tracker for this project is hosted within the [BAS Web & Applications Team (BASWEB)](https://jira.ceh.ac.uk/browse/BASWEB) project in the [NERC Jira](https://jira.ceh.ac.uk) issue tracker.
+The project issue tracker is [available here](https://jira.ceh.ac.uk/BSK), and is hosted by CEH on behalf of NERC.

-Issues should should use the `Project - BAS Style Kit` component to be automatically assigned to the Project Maintainer.
+Issues should use an appropriate issue type and components to be assigned to the Project Maintainer and  managed effectively.

-Issues should should use the `Project - BAS Style Kit` component and **manually assigned to the Project Maintainer.

-User accounts are needed to access the issue tracker, new accounts can be created by the Project Maintainer if needed.
+User accounts are required to access the issue tracker, new accounts can be created by the Project Maintainer as needed.

 ### Source Control

-This project is managed using source control.
-The Git VCS is used with the canonical remote stored in the [CEH Stash instance](https://stash.ceh.ac.uk/projects/BASWEB/repos/bas-style-kit/browse).
+The source code for this project is managed under source control using Git.
+It is used to protect the integrity of the source code (i.e. deleted files), and to manage the merging of changes from multiple contributors into a common code base.

+The canonical remote is [available here](https://stash.ceh.ac.uk/projects/BSK/repos/bas-style-kit/browse), and is hosted by CEH on behalf of NERC.

+A public remote is [available here](https://github.com/felnne/bas-style-kit), and is hosted by GitHub.

-The [Git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) workflow is used to manage development of this package.
+[Semantic versioning](http://semver.org/) and the [Git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) workflow are used within this project.

-Discrete changes should be made within *feature* branches, created from and merged back into *develop* (where small one-line changes may be made directly).

-When ready to release a set of features/changes create a *release* branch from *develop*, update documentation as required and merge into *master* with a tagged, [semantic version](http://semver.org/) (e.g. `v1.2.3`).

-After releases the *master* branch should be merged with *develop* to restart the process.
-High impact bugs can be addressed in *hotfix* branches, created from and merged into *master* directly (and then into *develop*).
+Contributions to this project should be made according to the details given in the `CONTRIBUTING` file.